-The best way is to use the official European Union database EUR-Lex.
-Sometimes EU law may be daunting and precarious because of the long titles of legislation and various acronyms and colloquial names which are used instead of the actual title.
+The European Union database EUR-Lex is the best resource for EU legislation.
+Finding EU legislation can be a daunting task because of the long titles, various acronyms, and the colloquial names used instead of the actual title.
 If you are not sure about the exact title, try to search by using relevant words in the title or text via Advanced search on EUR-Lex and use narrow-down features.